Super Bowl XXIV: Third quarter

 When the second half started, the 49ers picked up right where they left off.
-Linebacker Michael Walter intercepted Elway's first pass of the third quarter, and Montana threw a 28-yard touchdown pass to Rice on the next play.
+After Denver forced San Francisco to punt to start the half, 49ers linebacker Michael Walter intercepted Elway's first pass of the half, and Montana threw a 28-yard touchdown pass to Rice on the next play, increasing the lead to 34–3.
 It was Montana's 10th Super Bowl touchdown pass breaking the previous record of 9 set by Terry Bradshaw.
 Then Elway was intercepted again on the Broncos' ensuing drive, this time by Brooks, who returned the ball 38 yards to the Denver 37-yard line.
-Two plays later, Montana fooled defensive back Steve Atwater with a pump fake in Rice's direction, and then threw a 35-yard touchdown pass to Taylor (his 5th and final touchdown of the game and his 11th and final touchdown pass of his Super Bowl career), making the score 41–3 before the quarter was 6 minutes old.
-San Francisco had scored 3 touchdowns in less than 6 minutes to blow open the game.
+The turnover led to yet another San Francisco score.
+Two plays later, Montana fooled safety Steve Atwater with a pump fake in Rice's direction, and then threw a 35-yard touchdown pass to Taylor (his 5th and final touchdown of the game and his 11th and final touchdown pass of his Super Bowl career), making the score 41–3 just over 5 minutes into the quarter.
+San Francisco had scored three touchdowns in less than 6 minutes to blow open the game.

 Denver's lone touchdown came on their next possession, a 61-yard, 5-play drive.
-First, Broncos defensive back Darren Carrington returned the ensuing kickoff 39 yards to the 39-yard line.
-Elway's 13-yard completion to Johnson, a 34-yard run from Humphrey, and a pass interference penalty on 49ers linebacker Bill Romanowski moved the ball to the San Francisco 1-yard line.
-Elway then capped off the drive with a 3-yard touchdown run on third down, cutting their deficit to 41–10.
+First, Broncos safety Darren Carrington returned the ensuing kickoff from his own goal line to the 39-yard line.
+Elway's 13-yard completion to Johnson, a 34-yard run by Humphrey, and a pass interference penalty on 49ers linebacker Bill Romanowski moved the ball to the San Francisco 1-yard line.
+Two plays later, Elway capped off the drive with a 3-yard touchdown run, cutting their deficit to 41–10.